dockstore/dockstore-support/metricsaggregator/README.md

             The config file path.
             Default: ./metrics-aggregator.config
         * -d, --data
-            The file path to the file containing the TRS ID and version names, in the form of <TRS-ID>:<version-name>, of the workflows that were validated by the validator specified
+            The file path to the CSV file containing the TRS ID, version name, isValid boolean value, and date executed in ISO 8601 UTC date format of the workflows that were validated by the validator specified.
+The first line of the file should contain the CSV
-        * -de, --dateExecuted
-            The date that the validator tool was executed on the workflows in ISO 8601 UTC date format
+            fields: trsID,versionName,isValid,dateExecuted
           --help
             Prints help for metricsaggregator
         * -p, --platform
             The platform that the workflow was validated on Possible Values: [GALAXY, TERRA, DNA_STACK, DNA_NEXUS, CGC, NHLBI_BIODATA_CATALYST, ANVIL, CAVATICA, NEXTFLOW_TOWER, ELWAZI, AGC, OTHER]
-          -s, --successful
-            Boolean indicating if the workflows in the data file were validated successfully
-            Default: false
         * -v, --validator
             The validator tool used to validate the workflows Possible Values: [MINIWDL, WOMTOOL, CWLTOOL, NF_VALIDATION, OTHER]